 Home equity release in an IVA

 An IVA is designed to protect your home from your creditors.
-However if you start one you will have to sign up to an equity release clause.
+However if you start one you may have to sign up to an equity release clause.
 So what does this mean?

 Included in this article: